SCDPH Home page

 For the technical support and assistance in this report, the SC PRAMS Team is indebted to the CDC PRAMS Team, in the Division of Reproductive Health, Centers for Disease Control and Prevention.

 The SC PRAMS Project staff consist of the following individuals: James E. Ferguson, DrPh (PRAMS Project Director), Sylvia J. Sievers, PhD (PRAMS Project Coordinator) and Mirela Dobre, MD (PRAMS Data Manager).
 The CDC-based PRAMS Team members have provided valuable technical assistance and consultation on all aspects of the SC PRAMS project.
-In addition, the SC PRAMS staff has collaborated with maternal and child health program directors throughout the agency (SC DHEC).
+In addition, the SC PRAMS staff has collaborated with maternal and child health program directors throughout the agency (SC DPH).
 Currently, the University of South Carolina Survey Research Lab conducts all telephone interviewing.

 This module was completed by Sylvia J. Sievers, PhD and Mirela Dobre, MD in collaboration with the Division of Biostatistics and Health GIS, Office of Public Health Statistics and Information Systems, and the Bureau of Maternal and Child Health.
 Special appreciation for their guidance and support in this endeavor goes to Jared Shoultz, Mary Kate Dillard, CHES, Megan Fisher, MPH, and Petko Kostadinov, Steven Black, Guang Zhao, PhD, Jim Ferguson, DrPh and Murray Hudson, MPH.